lsahn-gh/babelian/README.md

 # Babelian
-Babelian is a dictionary of a Terminal.
+Babelian is a dictionary on
-You can search some words/phrases/examples without Browser.
+You can search some words/phrases/examples without running WebBrowser.
-This program will help Developers/Students/Teachers, or who is learning 2nd languages.
+This program will help Developers/Students/Teachers, or who learns 2nd languages.
 [*glosbe.com*](https://glosbe.com) provides the API of dictionary.
 Thanks **glosbe**!